dheeraj510/deplot/README.md

 	require 'deplot.rb'

-In addition, the directory in which your plot is executed needs to have the folders 'content' and 'templates'.
+In addition, the directory in which your plot is executed must have the folders 'content' and 'templates'.
 The example is a good starting point for any project; there are still a lot of bugs that will possibly cause `deplot` to crash when in another setup.

 Issues and possible future features
 -----------------------------------